taurus-org/taurus/doc/source/devel/howto_macros/index.rst

 increase usability by setting the step size in a input spin box::

     @imacro()
-    def ask_peak(self):
+    def ask_peak_v4(self):
-        """asks use for peak current of points with a custom title""" label, unit = "peak", "mA"
+        """asks use for peak current of points with a custom title, default value, label, units, ranges and step size"""

+        label, unit = "peak", "mA"
         peak = self.input("What is the peak current?", data_type=Type.Float,
                           title="Peak selection", key=label, unit=unit,